sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2017-05-10-book_notes_good_strategy_bad_strategy_power_sources.md

 ---
 layout: single
 title: Sources of Power
-published: false
+published: true
 categories: [Books]
 tags: [book-notes]
 sitemap: true
 excerpt: A "Good strategy" is an approach that magnifies the effectiveness of actions by finding and using sources of power.
 description: A "Good strategy" is an approach that magnifies the effectiveness of actions by finding and using sources of power.
 keywords: strategy
-share: twitter facebook linkedin
+share: twitter linkedin
 ---

 Table of Content